International Medical Internships in Kenya

 Your working hours will usually be decided on a weekly basis.
 Most interns work from Monday to Friday and have the weekends free.

-As an intern, you may have the opportunity to take part in medical outreach work which often involves traveling to local villages, rural areas, or orphanages, to carry out basic medical checks on the local community.
+As an intern, you may have the opportunity to take part in medical outreach work which often involves traveling to local villages, rural areas, or care centres, to carry out basic medical checks on the local community.
 These basic checks could include wound dressing, HIV testing, deworming, monitoring malnutrition, high blood pressure, oral vaccines to infants, and giving health talks.

 Projects Abroad holds regular medical workshops for all our medical interns.
 These are usually run by our qualified medical supervisor in Nanyuki.
 These workshops allow you the opportunity to ask about specific things you have seen during your internship.
 You can also learn different techniques and skills which you can then put into practice when you go to work at your internship.
 We encourage you to ask as many questions as possible so you can get the most out of your internship.